-Pressing the " ← " key accepts the present decimal point position and advances to first digit.
-Press the " ▲ " and " ▼ " keys to scroll the values of the first digit.
+Pressing the " \blacktriangleleft " key accepts the present decimal point position and advances to first digit.
+Press the " \blacktriangle " and " \blacktriangledown " keys to scroll the values of the first digit.

 Press the " " key to advance to next digit.
 Similarly, enter second, third and fourth digits also.
-Value ranges from 70% to 90% oUEr Uolt % 120.0
+Value ranges from 70% to 90%

-3.2.5.5 Over Voltage Limit
+3.2.6.5 Over Voltage Limit